Package 'prismatic'

 shift

-Numeric between 0 and 1, 0 will do zero desaturation, 1 will do complete desaturation.
+A numeric between 0 and 1.
+0 will do zero desaturation, 1 will do complete desaturation.
 Defaults to 0.5.

 Details